jerps/Yagols/README.md

   * "Infinite" universe in theory, in practice it's a toroidal plane 19,999,999 x 19,999,999.

+  * Recognizes when the pattern evolves into an oscillator or spaceship.

   * Older cells get a darker color.

   * Drag sliders to zoom in/out or to change simulation speed.